-- A. Programs shall complete and submit the Final Accounting Form (Form JCPC/FA 001), and when applicable a Multi-County Final Accounting Form (Form JCPC/FA 004) in NCALLIES by the DPS established due date. - B. Required Documents Submitted with Final Accounting - 1.
-Supplemental Information Form (Form JCPC/FA 002): Available in NC ALLIES.
-Identifies any other State or Federal revenues received.
-The type and value of any in-kind contributions actually provided and appropriately documented during the fiscal year shall be identified on the final accounting form. - Equipment Inventory Form (Form JCPC/FA 003): Available in NC ALLIES.
-This is a cumulative record of equipment acquired over the life of the program. - a.
-Any equipment purchased by programs where Juvenile Crime Prevention Council funds constitute the major funding source and is valued at \$500 or more, with a life expectancy of more than one (1) year must be recorded on this form; and
+- A. Programs shall complete and submit the Final Accounting Form (Form JCPC/FA 001), and when applicable a Multi-County Final Accounting Form (Form JCPC/FA 004) in NCALLIES by the DPS established due date. - B. Other Documents Required to be Submitted with Final Accounting in NCALLIES includes at a minimum: - Supplemental Information Form (Form JCPC/FA 002): Identifies any other State or Federal revenues received.
+The type and value of any in-kind contributions actually provided and appropriately documented during the fiscal year shall be identified on the final accounting form. - 2.
+Equipment Inventory Form (Form JCPC/FA 003): This is a cumulative record of equipment acquired over the life of the program. - Any equipment purchased by programs where funds constitute the major funding source and is valued at \$500 or more, with a life expectancy of more than one (1) year must be recorded on this form; and

 - b.
 Items which are of a tangible nature with a life expectancy of more than one (1) year and are valued at \$500 or less, must be recorded on this form. - 3.
-These equipment items are subject to the following inventory control requirements: - Include equipment that is transferred from another DPS JCPC funded program; - b.
+These equipment items are subject to the following inventory control requirements: - a.
+Include equipment that is transferred from another funded program; - b.
 Be updated each year.
 Equipment remains on the inventory form until fully depreciated, transferred, sold, or discarded; - c.
 Note the full depreciation, transfer, sale, or discard for the appropriate year of this action.
-Equipment is subject being used solely for the - d. purpose stipulated in the program agreement or most recent revision for the life of that equipment; - e.
-A multi-county program shall maintain one (1) inventory form listing all equipment and identify the county from which the equipment was purchased in its multi-county budget; - f.
-A multi-county program shall attribute the purchase of equipment to the county providing the majority of JCPC funds used to purchase the equipment, unless otherwise mutually agreed to by the JCPCs funding the program. - 4.
+Equipment is subject being used solely for the purpose stipulated in the program agreement or most recent revision for the life of that equipment; - d.
+A multi-county program shall maintain one (1) inventory form listing all equipment and identify the county from which the equipment was purchased in its multi-county budget; - e.
+A multi-county program shall attribute the purchase of equipment to the county providing the majority of DPS JCPC funds are used to purchase the equipment, unless otherwise mutually agreed to by DPS and or the JCPCs funding the program; and - f.
+Equipment with a serial number. - 4.
 Annual Detailed General Ledger: Identifies each financial transaction related to the last approved program budget.
 The ledger must clearly show all program expenditures.
 Each transaction must be coded with a "identifier" which relates the transaction to a particular budget line item.
 "Identifiers" may include: a cost center, description, account number, source code, or any character alphabetical or numeric that separates funding sources.
 The ledger must be subtotaled by line item or by vendor, and include at a minimum: - a.
-Identifiers: - b.
+Identifiers; - b.
 Name of payee(s); - c.
 Check or transaction number(s); - d.
 Check or transaction amount; and - e.
 Date of each expenditure.